Access the Series: Enrolling now in The Estate Registry. →

 1. In a ceramic bowl, whisk together the flour, baking soda, and salt.

-2. Utilizing an electric mixer, cream 1 cup of butter with both sugars until the mixture is smooth and fluffy.
+2. Using an electric mixer, cream 1 cup of butter with both sugars until the mixture is smooth and fluffy.

 3. Incorporate the eggs and vanilla, then add the dry flour mixture until just combined.